NoBlackBoxes/LastBlackBox/course/bootcamp/day_4/Morning.md

 The last task for the morning is to transfer a photo from your Raspberry Pi to your computer.
-Use either Jupyter notebooks or a Python script inside of Visual Studio Code to visualize the image.
+Use either Jupyter notebooks or a Python script inside of Visual Studio Code to visualize the image (see paragraphs below).
 Try to work with the image, for example crop it, or resize it, etc. This knowledge is important for the afternoon and tomorrow.

+I am assuming that you have either Anaconda installed on your machine (PC!) or any other Python version that has Juptyter installed.

 Results
 -------